 When children are enrolled in the College, parents must complete and sign an Enrolment Agreement form from which we record information.
 This information includes contact telephone numbers in case of an emergency.
 It is therefore vital we are kept us to date with such information.

-Please ensure that the College Emergency form is kept up to date.
+Please ensure that the College is kept up to date with any changes.

 Atlantis Beach Baptist College is a non-profit organisation which exists to provide a quality education.
 A non-refundable fee per child is paid to register on the waitlist.
-Kindergarten places are offered approximately 6 to 12 months prior to entry.
 Places are offered first to siblings of current or past students of the College, and then to new families, in order of registration.
 Religious affiliation is not a factor.
 When the College offers an enrolment place to a child entering the College for the first time, a non-refundable Enrolment Fee is required to secure the place.
-Enrolment takes place after a satisfactory interview with the Principals.
+Enrolment takes place after a satisfactory interview with the Principal.